NelsonPython/Connect_IoT_Device_to_I3/README.md

 - <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

+Note:  Picamera for reporting foot traffic and identifying parking spaces is scheduled for phase 2

 ## Setting up test accounts

 In order to test your device, create a seller account to publish your data and a different buyer account to subscribe to your data stream.